City Group Questions | May 18-May 24th

 Pray | Start small group time by praying and asking the Holy Spirit to bless your time together diving into scripture and the sermon.

-Have a member of your City Group read Amos 7 for the rest of the group.
+1. Have a member of your City Group read Exodus 20:8-11 for the rest of the group.

-Recall the Sermon: What stood out to you from this week’s sermon if you were able to attend the Sunday gathering?
-What do you know about this particular portion of Revelation?
-What questions do you have about it?
+3. Recall the Sermon: What stood out to you from this week’s sermon if you were able to attend the Sunday gathering?

 The primary goal of the Bible is to show us who God is and point us to Jesus.
 For that reason, these three questions are necessary and foundational in how we interpret, understand, and read scripture.
 So as we read and process each passage of scripture on a week to week basis, end City Group with discussing how it points us to God and Jesus.
 Then reflect on how the Holy Spirit might be asking you to apply these specific truths to your life.